agaveplatform/python-api-starter/README.md

 ### Suggested Package Layout ###

 For simple microservices, we make the following recommendations for minimal configuration at deployment time.

 * Place the service code in a Python package called `services` that resides at the root of the DOcker image (i.e. `/service`).
 * Within `/service`, have a python module called `api.py` where the wsgi application is instantiated.
 * Call the actual wsgi application object `app`.

-Additional suggestions for the `api.py` module include:
+Beyond standard flask operations, additional suggestions for the `api.py` module include:

 * Add cors support.
+* Set up authentication and authorization for your API using the agaveflask authn_and_authz() method.
 * Start a development server within `__main__`.
-*

 We also recommend